mastaehe/bonsaiai.github.io/source/includes/ai-engine-guide/_ai-engine-guide.html.md

 ## Versioning

 The Bonsai AI Engine keeps versions of BRAINs.
-Each training session generates a new version.
+Each BRAIN can contain multiple versions.
+A BRAIN version is a snapshot of the brain at a particular time.
+Each training session generates a new version of the BRAIN, with a new snapshot of the user files pushed to the BRAIN.
 This way you can compare the training or prediction of your latest version of a BRAIN with previous versions.
+When training a BRAIN, you are actually training a specific version.

 # Architect